India's Videocon d2h to sell stake worth up to $375 million to U.S. firm

-MUMBAI Indian satellite television operator Videocon d2h Ltd has agreed to sell shares worth up to $375 million (246 million pounds) to U.S.-based Silver Eagle Acquisition Corp and the proceeds will be used to expand its services.
+MUMBAI Indian satellite television operator Videocon d2h Ltd has agreed to sell shares worth up to $375 million to U.S.-based Silver Eagle Acquisition Corp EAGLU.PK and the proceeds will be used to expand its services.

 Silver Eagle will own between 33.5 percent and 38.6 percent of Videocon d2h for $300 million to $375 million, the two firms said in a statement late on Monday.
 The deal will result in the listing of the Indian company in the United States.